Undergraduate Studies

 The Western-Fanshawe Collaborative Program is designed for students applying directly from secondary school, or mature applicants, looking to develop the skills and knowledge to begin a career as a Registered Nurse (RN).

-The CTF Program is a 19-month course geared toward students who already hold a university degree, or who have completed at least two years of university, and have completed specific prerequisite courses.
+The CTF Program is a 19-month program for students who have completed previous university credits and have completed specific prerequisite courses and/or programs.

 Nursing Registration (Licensing) Requirements